jdrews/spotify-library-cleaner/README.md

 This tool is for you!
-It will remove the last/oldest X number of albums or songs from your library.
+It will remove the oldest X number of albums or songs from your library.

 This project uses the [Spotify Web API](https://developer.spotify.com/web-api/) for managing your spotify library.
-Just log in and it will traverse your library, removing the last/oldest X number of songs or albums.
+Just log in and it will traverse your library, removing the oldest X number of songs or albums.

 ## Try it